 Public Health Law requires your dog, cat, or ferret be vaccinated.
 Click here to read more.

-- Vaccinations are available free of charge to Madison County Residents, however, a voluntary $5.00 donation per pet is requested to help defray clinic costs.
+- Vaccinations are available free of charge to Madison County Residents, however, voluntary donations are accepted to help defray clinic costs.

 - All animals must be at least 3 months of age.